FAQ

-There is no age limit, apprentices can be any age above 16 years.
 You can offer Apprenticeships to new or current staff of all ages and at any level.

-The government wants to encourage employers to offer young people excellent career opportunities through Apprenticeships.
-They will therefore pay you £1,000 for each 16-18 year old you enrol on an Apprenticeship (paid in 2 stages, at 3 and 12 months).
+They will therefore pay you £1,000 for each 16-18 year old you enroll on an Apprenticeship (paid in 2 stages, at 3 and 12 months).

 This is paid whether you are a Levy or Non-Levy payer and is irrespective of the size of the company.
 Older staff, even those with degrees, can now also follow Apprenticeships if they are taking up new roles or require new knowledge and skills to perform their roles.
 Apprenticeships have long been associated with young people, however, people of all ages are now completing apprenticeships to progress in their current role or even to start a new and exciting career.